Blog > Articles

 An often overlooked but important factor in weight management is sleep.
 Aim to get at least 7 hours of uninterrupted sleep per night.
 If you’re having trouble sleeping or you wake up feeling unrefreshed, talk to your healthcare provider about potential causes and treatments.

-If you haven’t been successful losing weight gained from taking a medication like gabapentin, FORM could help.
-The board certified health care professionals at FORM have extensive expertise in medication-induced weight gain.
-Our experts will work with you to develop a personalized treatment plan using science-backed tools like nutrition, physical activity, mindset shifts, and FDA-approved medication, if appropriate.
-Take our quiz to see if you’re a candidate or schedule a free call with a Care Advisor to see if our medical weight loss program could be right for you.
+If you haven’t been successful losing weight gained from taking a medication like gabapentin, Form Health could help.
+The board certified health care professionals at Form Health have extensive expertise in medication-induced weight gain.
+Our experts will work with you to develop a personalized treatment plan using science-based tools like behavioral health, nutrition, physical activity, and FDA-approved medication, if appropriate.
+Take our quiz to see if you’re a candidate.

 Neurontinis a registered trademark of Pfizer Inc.